 Up to date parent/carer and emergency contacts are essential in providing the best care for your children whilst at school.
 We need to be able to contact parents/carers when a student becomes sick or has an accident.
-Please use the Parent Portal to advise of any changes to your contact information.
-The Parent Portal can be accessed through our school website: https://kingscliff-h.schools.nsw.gov.au/

 As email is a primary method of communication to parents/carers, please also ensure that a current email address has been provided to the school.